 The price of cycling glasses can vary hugely.
 The lenses take up the largest part of the cost of glasses, the best lenses offer exceptional clarity and yet tough enough to not be scratched or cracked too easily.
 More costly glasses also often feature lighter, stronger frames which can cope with knocks and with being dropped from time to time.

-Here at Merlin we sell a lot of Cycling Glasses, we have around two hundred different styles in stock.
+We sell a lot of Cycling Glasses, we have around two hundred different styles in stock.
 Here’s our pick of five of the best at different price points.

 BBB Impulse Team – £31.49